AkhilXavier95/portfolio/markdown/coffee-with-use-effect.md

 ## useEffect: The Brewing Process

-Watching your coffee brew is all about timing—letting the coffee dissolve and reach the perfect strength. useEffect handles timing and side effects in your components, just like brewing coffee patiently.
+Watching your coffee brew is all about timing, letting the coffee dissolve and reach the perfect strength. useEffect handles timing and side effects in your components, just like brewing coffee patiently.

 ```js